wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 4.2.0 =
-* Fixed: Can now delete custom product fields
+* Fixed: Can now delete custom product fields.

 = 4.1.0 =
 * Fixed: Patched an issue where saving products on Physical Only stores was not functioning